As planned, we are now entering the second stage of the

 To do that, you can either follow the migration’s guide,

-or use the newly added dune upgrade
+or use the newly added dune upgrade command that does it for you.

 Using the automatic upgrader